About Puebla

 It is worth mentioning that the capital of Puebla is known for its great artists.
 In its kitchen their is a fusion of prehispanic and Spanish gastronomy, which results in the creation of the most famous Mexican mole.
 This mole is symbol of Mexican kitchen.
 As for its handcrafts, in Puebla you will find objects of Talavera, onyx, and steel.

-Articles for Puebla
+Articles Releated with Puebla

 Hurricane Karl and its Devastation